-- Mercedes Herrera.
-Houston Janitor and part of the bargaining team that negotiated contract.
+Houston janitor and part of the bargaining team that negotiated contract.

-STEPHEN LERNER: Well, Houston is the fourth largest city in America, and workers in Houston are making literally a third as much as workers doing the same jobs in other countries.
-So it’s really about the are future of this country — are we going top of jobs that pay decently, are we going to organize in the South to lift people out of poverty or are we going to increasingly drive more and more people into poverty who are working hard, doing difficult jobs?
+STEPHEN LERNER: Well, Houston is the fourth-largest city in America, and workers in Houston are making literally a third as much as workers doing the same jobs in other countries.
+So it’s really about the future of this country: Are we going top of jobs that pay decently?
+Are we going to organize in the South and lift people out of poverty?
+Or are we going to increasingly drive more and more people into poverty who are working hard, doing difficult jobs?

 AMY GOODMAN: And what did it mean to make this move into Houston?
 How did this organizing effort take place?

 STEPHEN LERNER: Well, it took place both in Houston and literally around the globe.
 Workers in Houston joined together.
 We built a coalition of religious and community groups and political leaders.
 Workers in Houston traveled all over the United States.
 They struck.
 They got arrested.
 They went to jail.
 And all over this country, other janitors honored the picket lines.
 And literally from Moscow to Mexico, all over Europe, workers engaged in demonstrations and actions against global companies, saying workers in Houston need to be paid decently.
 It’s about good jobs for workers.